-Unit 21: Ties and Rope
+Unit 22: Ties and Rope

-Topics: How to tie a set of core life-safety knots.
+Topics: Rescue.
+How to tie a set of knots relevant for low angle carry out.
 Awareness of the risks of the high angle environment.
-Basics of rope, webbing, and carabeners for technical rescue.
+Basics of rope, webbing, and carabeners for assist in flat terrain carry out.
+Ties for patient packaging in a litter for flat terrain carry out.

-Out of scope: doing anything "On Rope", rigging, or haul systems; treatment is awareness level only.
+Out of scope: doing anything "On Rope", rigging, or haul systems; treatment is for flat terrain carryout with technical environment awareness level only.

-Related Standards: ASTM F2751-16 8.8.2.3

-NFPA 1006 (2013) 5.5.1; 16.1.11

-Methods: Lecture (brief), Demonstrations, Practical Evolutions.
-Time Frame: 90 minutes.
-(10 minutes lecture, 80 minutes practical)
+Related Standards: ASTM F2751-16 8.8.2.3 NFPA 1006 (2017) 10.2.10 Methods: Lecture (brief), Demonstrations, Practical Evolutions.
+Time Frame: 75 minutes.
+(15 minutes lecture, 60 minutes practical)